A hidden symmetry of conformally invariant Lagrangians: Non-metric formulation of classical field theories

-Here, $\nabla v$ is the covariant derivative of the field $v$ by the covariant derivation $\nabla$, and $F(\nabla)$ is the curvature tensor of $\nabla$.
-As usually, the solutions of the field equation of the field theory shall be the stationary points of the action functional with the fields having fixed boundary value.
-Namely the field $(v,\nabla)\in\Gamma(V(M))\times D(V(M))$ is said to be a solution of the field theory whenever for all compact regions $K\subset M$ one has
+(As such, the action functional can be regarded as a Radon measure valued map $S:\,(v,\nabla)\mapsto S_{(v,\nabla)}(\cdot)$ from the field configurations.)
+As usually, the solutions of the field equation of the field theory shall be the stationary points of the action functional with the fields having fixed boundary value on $\partial K$.
+More concretely, the field $(v,\nabla)\in\Gamma(V(M))\times D(V(M))$ is said to be a solution of the field theory whenever for all compact regions $K\subset M$ one has

-where $D^{\circ}S(K)$ denotes the Fr\'chet derivative $DS(K)$ of $S(K)$ projected along the closed sub-affine space of $\Gamma(V(M))\times D(V(M))$ which consists of all fields equal to $(v,\nabla)$ along the boundary set $\partial K$.
+where $D^{\circ}S(K)$ denotes the Fr\'echet derivative $DS(K)$ of $S(K)$ restricted in its linear variable to the space of vanishing field variations on the boundary set $\partial K$.
 In the end, as quite expected \cite{laszlo2004}, this is equivalent to the Euler-Lagrange equations

-throughout the interior of any compact region $K\subset M$ and thus throughout $M$.
-Here $D_{1}\dL$, $D_{2}\dL$, $D_{3}\dL$ means the partial derivative of $\dL$ with respect to its first, second and third argument, respectively, i.e.\ the derivative of the Lagrange form along the matter fields, the matter field gradients, and the curvature tensor.
+for the fields $(v,\nabla)$ throughout the interior of any compact region $K\subset M$ and thus throughout $M$.
+Here $D_{1}\LL$, $D_{2}\LL$, $D_{3}\LL$ mean the spacetime pointwise partial derivative of $\LL$ with respect to its first, second and third argument, respectively, i.e.\ the derivative of the Lagrange form along the matter fields, the matter field gradients, and the curvature tensor.
 One should note that because of Remark~\ref{divergenceremark}, the covariant derivation may be chosen arbitrarily over $T(M)$ in the divergence expressions of Eq.(\ref{elin}).

 \begin{Rem} Note that whenever a model is considered in which $M$ is compact (possibly with boundary), then the field equations can be written in a simpler form